ritchieng/ritchieng.github.io/index.md

 ## Hello!
 ---

-<center>Now: Hessian Matrix, NUS, NVIDIA</center>
+<center>Currently in Hessian Matrix, NUS, NVIDIA</center>

 ---

 (1) I lead as Chief Investment Officer, Head of AI at [Hessian Matrix](https://www.hessianmatrix.com/) where we develop systematic strategies with deep Learning, reinforcement learning and bayesian learning for thin-tailed and fat-tailed distributions.
+We are a systematic global hedge fund with a team formerly from GIC, NUS, and NVIDIA.

 (2) I am also an [NVIDIA Deep Learning Institute instructor](https://www.facebook.com/nus.nvidia/) leading all deep learning industry workshops in NUS, Singapore and conducting workshops across Southeast Asia.